Letter of Intent (Australia)

 Despite its generally non-binding character, an LOI commonly contains certain provisions that are expressly stated to be legally binding regardless of whether the formal agreement is ever signed.
 These typically include a confidentiality clause (protecting sensitive business, financial, and technical information shared during negotiations), an exclusivity clause (preventing either party from negotiating with third parties during a defined period), and a costs provision (specifying who bears the legal and advisory costs if the transaction does not proceed).
 Australian courts will enforce these binding ancillary provisions independently of the non-binding commercial terms.

 A Letter of Intent is an important tool in Australian commercial practice.
-It creates a shared framework for negotiations, ensures both parties have a common understanding of the proposed transaction and its key commercial terms, and provides legal protection for sensitive information and the investment of time and resources in pursuing the transaction.
+It creates a shared framework for negotiations, confirms both parties have a common understanding of the proposed transaction and its key commercial terms, and provides legal protection for sensitive information and the investment of time and resources in pursuing the transaction.
 It is used across a wide range of commercial contexts, from supply and service contracts to licensing deals, commercial partnerships, and preliminary steps in the acquisition of businesses or assets.

 When Do You Need a Letter of Intent (Australia)?